Excessive exhaust smoke may be a sign that your engine needs attention.

 A smoky engine is telling you something.
 When the engine starts to smoke there’s something not quite right and this needs further investigation.
 So, The colour of the smoke will be a good indicator of what may be going on.

-The first thing that must be done is to determine the color of smoke.
+The first thing that must be done is to determine the colour of smoke.

-The four most common colors of smoke are blue, grey, black or white.
+The four most common colours of smoke are blue, grey, black or white.

 The Causes Of Blue Smoke From Exhaust

 There are many possible sources of blue smoke from exhaust:

 - Worn valves or valve guide seals

 - Failure to change your oil or oil filter regularly

 When your engine emits blue smoke from the exhaust, this is usually a sign that your car is burning oil.
 In most cases, oil is leaking somewhere within the combustion chamber.
 The valve seals or piston rings have become worn, and need to be replaced.
 Also, On turbocharged engines, blue engine smoke can sometimes indicate the turbo needs attention.

 Slightly more difficult to diagnose, grey engine smoke can have a number of meanings.
 In some cases, this can also be the sign of the car burning oil or having a faulty turbocharger.
 There could be an issue with transmission fluid burning.
 Also, There may be a problem with the transmission vacuum modulator.
 Sometimes, a positive crankcase ventilation (PCV) valve has stuck and needs attention.